adanay/ParetoTracer/README.md

 ## Introduction
 The Pareto Tracer (PT) is a predictor-corrector method for the numerical treatment of sufficiently smooth multi-objective optimization problems (MOP).
 The algorithm performs a continuation along the set of (local) solutions of a given MOP with 𝑘 objectives and can cope with equality and box constraints.
+The implementation to handle general inequalities is still under revision.
 For the detailed explanations of the algorithms behind the PT we refer to:

 **[1]** A. Martín and O. Schütze<br/>